Varieties of American Sign Language: Nigerian Sign Language

+Student of Madonna School for Children with Special Needs, Okpanam signing the Nigerian national anthem.

-Nigerian Sign Language (NSL) is the national sign language of deaf people in Nigeria, however, Nigeria does not have a national sign language yet.
+Nigerian Sign Language (NSL) is the national sign language of deaf people in Nigeria.
 ASL (with a possible mix of Signed English) was introduced in 1960, a few years after Ghanaian Sign Language, by Andrew Foster, a deaf African-American missionary, thereby raising a signing system some scholars have referred to as a dialect of ASL.
 Deaf education in Nigeria was based on oral method and existing indigenous sign languages were generally regarded as gestural communication prior to Andrew Foster's arrival.
-The conventional "Nigerian Sign Language" today has been described as the "School Sign Language" and is coded as nsi on the repository of languages of the world by SIL International.
+The conventional "Nigerian Sign Language" today has been described as the "School Sign Language".
 There is a Ghanaian influence in NSL; both are based on American Sign Language.
 The School Sign Language has little relationship with the various Indigenous Nigerian sign languages such as Hausa Sign Language, Yoruba Sign Language, and Bura Sign Language.
 The Save the Deaf and Endangered Languages Initiative and Nigerian National Association of the Deaf have been working to document indigenous and national varieties of NSL both for research and reference for the Nigerian deaf population.

 Chadian and Congolese teachers for the deaf are trained in Nigeria.
 There are deaf schools in Chad in N’Djamena, Sarh, and Moundou.